mc0e/civicrm-extendedmailingstats/Readme.md

 "Unique" is vague.
 Unique combination of what?
 Maybe we want better naming. eg "Click-through Events", "Users Who Clicked", and one that also counts separately clicks on different urls by the same user (how should we label that?).

 ### gmail_recipients, gmail_delivered, gmail_opened, gmail_clicked_total, gmail_clicked_unique

-Exactly as for the non-gmail equivalents, except that reporting is only for those users with "@gmail.com" email addresses.
+Exactly as for the non-gmail equivalents, except that reporting is only for those users with "@gmail.com" or "@googlemail.com" email addresses.

+### yahoo_recipients, yahoo_delivered, yahoo_opened, yahoo_clicked_total, yahoo_clicked_unique

+For those users with "@yahoo.com" email addresses.

+### hotmail_recipients, hotmail_delivered, hotmail_opened, hotmail_clicked_total, hotmail_clicked_unique

+For those users with "@hotmail.com" email addresses.

 ### unsubscribed